GSA/digitalgov.gov/content/posts/2013-12-17-trends-on-tuesday-mobile-shopping-increased-for-2013-holiday-shopping.md

 ---
+url: /2013/12/17/trends-on-tuesday-mobile-shopping-increased-for-2013-holiday-shopping/
 date: 2013-12-17 1:16:26 -0400
-title: 'Trends on Tuesday\: Mobile Shopping Increased for 2013 Holiday Shopping'
+title: 'Trends on Tuesday: Mobile Shopping Increased for 2013 Holiday Shopping'
 summary: 'Mobile shopping increased significantly this year for both Black Friday and Cyber Monday.
 But by how much?
-A lot says this report from IBM\: Online Sales Set New Record\: Thanksgiving Day online sales grew by 19.7 percent year-over-year followed by Black Friday, with sales increasing 19 percent over 2012.
+A lot says this report from IBM: Online Sales Set New Record: Thanksgiving Day online sales grew by 19.7 percent year-over-year followed by Black Friday, with sales increasing 19 percent over 2012.
 Average'
-authors: [lisa-wilcox]
+authors:
+  - lisa-wilcox
 categories:
   - Mobile
 tag: